 Philip B. (“Phil”) Phillips is an employment lawyer with Foley & Lardner LLP and the managing partner of the firm’s Detroit office.
-He is a member of the Labor & Employment Practice and Automotive Industry Team.
+He is a member of the firm's Management Committee, the Labor & Employment Practice and Automotive Industry Team.
 He counsels and represents business clients across the country in all aspects of labor and employment law, including employment compliance policies and programs, FLSA wage and hour collective actions and multi-plaintiff employment litigation defense, non-competition and trade secrets matters, collective bargaining and labor arbitrations.
 He represents clients before administrative agencies, including the EEOC, NLRB, OFCCP, DOL and numerous state civil rights agencies.

 Philip is a frequent speaker on labor and employment law topics.